This article needs additional citations for verification. (May 2013) |

 In the mid-1960s, the Cubs began showing signs of life, sparked by Banks, Williams, and Santo and the emergence of ace pitcher Ferguson Jenkins.
 In 1967 and 1968 the club put together its first back-to-back winning seasons since 1945–1946, making fans hopeful for a spectacular 1969 season.

 In 1969, the Cubs started out 11–1, building a substantial lead in the newly created National League East.
 Chicago surged through the All-Star break, led by the quartet of eventual Hall of Famers in Banks, Jenkins, Santo, and Williams.
 Jenkins ultimately won 21 games, Bill Hands was also a 20-game winner, and Ken Holtzman won 17, which included a no-hitter on August 19.
 Chicago led the division by 8+1⁄2 games over St. Louis and by 9+1⁄2 games over the New York Mets in late August, but the Cubs wilted under pressure, losing key games to the Mets, and finished at 92–70, eight games out of first.
-Many superstitious fans attribute this collapse to an incident at Shea Stadium on September 9, when a fan released a black cat onto the field, thereby further cursing the club.
+Many superstitious fans attribute this collapse to an incident at Shea Stadium on September 9, when a fan released a black cat onto the field where it walked towards Santo, who was on deck, and the rest of the Cubs bench, thereby further cursing the club.
 Others have stated the sheer number of day games that the Cubs had to play contributed to the disaster.
 Chicago, being near Lake Michigan, boasts summers which are quite humid (85–90 °F (29–32 °C) on average), and playing in this heat day after day might have taken its toll.
 From August 14 through the end of the season, the Mets, who played mostly night games, had an amazing 38–11 record, finishing with 100 wins while the second place Cubs slumped in September, going only 8–17.

 In the decade of the 1970s and through the 1983 season, the Cubs tasted few substantial successes.
 Following the disastrous 1969 campaign, the Cubs fell into mediocrity, finishing slightly over .500 in 1970, 1971 and 1972, while they still had most of the core players from the 1969 team in uniform, including the "Old Guard" of Santo and Williams on the field and Jenkins, Holtzman, and Milt Pappas, who tossed a no-hitter in 1972, on the mound.
 (No Cub would again pitch a no-hitter until Carlos Zambrano on September 15, 2008.)
 After 1973, however, the bulk of those core players either retired or were traded, and the Cubs sank to the bottom of the National League East pecking order.
 Between 1973 and 1983 they were a combined 165 games under .500.[16]
 It was during this entire decade of poor baseball that the term "Loveable Losers" became a catchphrase, since the fans were still coming out to see the team despite the dreadful quality of the on-field product.